saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- Multiple regression can be used either to model some phenomena, to understand the relationships between variables, or for predicting unknown outcomes or both (but there will be some trade-off generalizibility of a model vs accuracy of prediction)

->- In biology, continuous variables will rarely be linearly related in parameters (the power law is quite pervasice in biological relationships).
+>- In biology, continuous variables will rarely be linearly related in parameters (the power law is quite pervasive in biological systems).
 However linear models are simple and easy to interpret.
 You can often transform variables (like we did) to get to linear models.
-There are also methods such as **non-linear regression** and **Generalized additive models** that can work even when transformations won't
+There are also methods such as **non-linear regression** and **Generalized additive models** that can work even when transformations won't.

->- In general, just like for ANOVA, there are multiple extensions of the simple linear model to deal with gross violations of assumptions.
-The most general of these methods is known as **Generalized additive models**

 ---

 ## Analysis of Covariance

 >- An Analysis of Covariance (ANCOVA) is a special case of linear models where we are interested in the effects of one **numerical continuous explanatory** variable and one **categorical explanatory** variable and their **interaction** (often the interaction is the important aspect of the analysis design).
-The response/dependent variable is still a numerical variable.
+The response/dependent variable is *still* a numerical variable.

->- An analysis of covariance is also used in slighlty different instance where we want to control for the effects of some continuous variable while assessing the difference between some categorical variable of interest.
+>- An analysis of covariance is also used in slighlty different instance where we want to *control* for the effects of some continuous variable while assessing the difference between some categorical variable of interest.
 Imagine trying to determing the effects of some treatment on the growth of an organism, but the organisms are at different sizes at the start.
 An ANCOVA would try to compare the means of the treatment while controlling for the different intial sizes.

 >- In simpler terms an ANCOVA is a combination of simple linear regression and a one-way ANOVA

->- It also offer an insight into how linear models work in general.
+>- It also offers an insight into how linear models work in general.
 The flexibility of linear models lets us combine **any number** of categorical and numerical explanatory variables to model our phenomena of interest and/or make predictions.

 >- Since the ANCOVA only has one numerical and one explanatory variable, it offers some easy interpretations.